-Recent (within the past decade) convert to comic books, anime, post-90s video games, drinking, the word “fuck,” the ocean.
+Recent (within the past decade) convert to graphic novels, anime, post-90s video games, whiskey, dry martinis, hot sake, Brussels sprouts, profanity, the ocean.

 I’m learning Japanese, sooo slowly, but hopefully with more success than when I’ve studied French, Hebrew, and Spanish (all of which I’d still like to speak . . . someday).

-I read some of pretty much everything, especially literary and Japanese fiction, and have another blog called It’s a long story where I write book reviews.
-They’re not real reviews, at least not always, but I have such a terrible memory that I forget major plot points of even my favorite books within only a few days of finishing them.
-I started writing about them to help myself remember what I thought.
-I use Goodreads religiously to keep track of what I’ve read; I have accounts on LibraryThing and Leafmarks as well, but they’re not organized nearly as completely as Goodreads, and at this point it would be way too much work to keep them up to date.
+I read some of pretty much everything, especially literary fiction in translation.
+The posts I write here are not real book reviews, at least not always, but I have such a terrible memory that I forget major plot points of even my favorite books within only a few days of finishing them.
+I started writing about them to help myself remember what I thought (although I only review a fraction of the books I actually read).
+I use Goodreads religiously to keep track of everything; I have accounts on LibraryThing and Leafmarks as well, but they’re not organized nearly as completely as Goodreads, and at this point it would be way too much work to keep them up to date.

 You know how you can get to know someone just by looking at their bookshelves?
 These are some of my favorites, the ones I love and own, or wish I did.
 If they’re yours too, how about let’s be friends.